arschmitz/tb-tools/README.md

 ```
 ### submit
 ---
-Submits to phabricator, optionally running lint and related tests first
+Submits to phabricator, optionally running lint and related tests first and posting a try run and submitting pending comments after.
 ```bash
 tb submit
 ```